 Gabor Rejto was born in Budapest, Hungary in 1939.
-His first 'cello teacher was Frederick Teller, a local teacher whose ideas, for the time, were exceptionally forward looking.
-At sixteen, Rejto entered the Academy of Music under Adolf Schiffer (a pupil of and later assistant to the great David Popper), and two years later, with his Artists Diploma, he embarked upon a European concert career.
+His first teacher was Frederick Teller, whose ideas, for the time, were exceptionally forward- looking.
+At sixteen, Rejto entered the Academy of Music under Adolf Schiffer (pupil of and later assistant to the great David Popper), and two years later, armed with his Artist’s Diploma, he embarked upon a European concert career.

 At twenty, he studied for two years’ with Pablo Casals, first in Barcelona and then in Prades.
 For a month, they worked on nothing but basic technique – no literature.
 Casals revolutionized the approach to playing the cello and at that time it was very modern.
 Rejto concertized extensively throughout Europe and played with major orchestras in Vienna, Budapest, Rome, Warsaw and elsewhere, as well as in solo recitals in the great European cities.

 In 1952, Gabor Rejto and Yaltah Menuhin undertook an extensive tour of New Zealand together.
 Over a period of five weeks they gave about 25 concerts, to great critical acclaim.
 Gabor’s essay on the musical life of New Zealand follows below.

 Rejto was a resident of the US from 1939 until his death in 1987.
 He was on the faculty of the Manhattan and Eastman Schools of Music and from 1954 to his death, was professor of cello at the University of Southern California.
 He was also the cellist in the Paganini and Hungarian String Quartets, among others, and was a founding member of the Alma Trio.
 His chamber music experience attracted many students to his Cello Workshops held throughout the United States.Click to read further